 Axos is one of the bigger names in online banking and offers financial services for personal and business banking.

 With five different consumer checking accounts, Axos has one of the widest account selections of any digital bank.
 It also offers a savings and Money Market account, CDs, and home, auto, and personal loans.

 All of Axos’ accounts are free of monthly maintenance fees, and it reimburses users for all domestic ATM fees.
-Its 0.61% APY on its High Yield Savings account is one of the highest around, though the max interest rate is capped at balances of $25,000.
+Its up to 0.61% APY on its High Yield Savings account is one of the highest around, though the max interest rate is capped at balances of $25,000.

 The Axos mobile app is highly rated for both Apple and Android devices, so you can easily make mobile check deposits, monitor your account balance, and transfer money from your smartphone.

 MoneyLion is a personal finance app that provides a digital bank account and an investment account through MetaBank, its partner financial institution.

 Its main banking product, the RoarMoney account, is an all-in-one account that comes with early direct deposit, daily spending rewards, up to $1,000 per year in price protection, and a built-in spending tracker.